-Calcium was present at significantly higher concentration in the fly ash samples than all other elements analysed for.
-This element, however, does not pose a toxic threat to animals or humans.
+Of the elements detected in the fly ash samples, calcium was present at significantly higher concentrations in all samples compared to all other elements analysed for, most noticably for sample MI02011 from the Mae Moh plant.
+Calcium, however, does not pose a toxic threat to animals or humans.

-Fly ash from coal combustion typically contains significant quantities of calcium (Senior et al. 2000).
+Fly ashes from coal combustion typically contain significant quantities of calcium (Senior et al. 2000).
 Levels may be elevated by the use of lime (calcium oxide) as a flue gas scrubbing agent.
-This type of pollution control is used at the Mauban plant, as reflected in the concentration of calcium in the fly ash (MI02013).
-The high concentrations of calcium in the fly ash sample from the Masinloc plant (MI02014) may be due to the use of this type of pollution control, or the type of coal used.
+This type of pollution control is used at both the Mae Moh and TPI plants.
+The higher concentration of calcium in the fly ash sample from the Mae Moh plant (MI02011) may be due to the type of flue gassing scrubbing technology employed, or as a result of the type of coal burned at this facility.

-The use of lime as a scrubbing agent is due in part to its high sorption capacity for some elements vapourised during coal combustion, including arsenic, cadmium, nickel, lead and zinc (Querol et al. 1995, Sandelin & Backman 2001).
+Lime is used as a gas scrubbing agent due, in part, to its high sorption capacity for some elements vapourised during coal combustion, including arsenic, cadmium, nickel, lead and zinc (Querol et al. 1995, Sandelin & Backman 2001).

-Those elements other than calcium detected in the fly ashes exhibit a broad range of toxic effects to humans, terrestrial and aquatic life and plants.
-These elements cannot be broken down or destroyed in the environment.
-They can, however, change from one form to another.
-A number of the elements also have the potential to bioaccumulate, including arsenic, chromium, lead, mercury & zinc (Kimbrough et al. 1999, USPHS 2000).
-Information on key elements detected in the fly ash samples is given below (Sections 3.2.1 - 3.2.6).
-For additional information on these elements see Appendix 2.
+Of the remaining elements detected in the samples, many are highly toxic to plants, terrestrial and aquatic life and humans.
+These include arsenic, cobalt, lead and mercury and certain forms of chromium.
+Other elements detected in the fly ashes are can be toxic to plants, animals and humans when present in higher concentrations, including copper, manganese, nickel and zinc.
+A number of the elements detected also have the potential to bioaccumulate (build up in plants or animals), such as arsenic, chromium, lead, mercury and zinc (Kimbrough et al. 1999, USPHS 2000).
+Consequences of the presence of these elements in the fly ashes are discussed below, for additional information on key elements see Appendix 2.